yunxinliu/console/README.md

 After a successful build, you can also open the CordovaApp.sln file under platforms\windows in Visual Studio 2015, set the CordovaApp.Windows10 project as startup, and then just run from within Visual Studio.
 This is helpful for debugging.

+## Service Configuration

+This app requires some API secrets from external services.
+Configure them here, if you want to use these services:

+1. Wink API: app/pages/onboarding/winkOnboardingPage/winkConfig.ts

 ## Common Development Workflows

 Here are some workflows you might find useful during development: